IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/UserStories.md

 - **Wants these different services centralized in an easy overview.
 (Thus a dashboard)**

 ## Userstories
-[Click here](https://github.com/orgs/IPS3-DB04-Teun-Mos-Lukas-Jansen/projects/2/views/2) to find a view of all current userstories, prioritised by:
+[Click here](https://github.com/orgs/IPS3-DB04-Teun-Mos-Lukas-Jansen/projects/2/views/2) to find a view of all current userstories.
-- Must have
-- Should have
-- Could have
-- Wont have